lovethewor1d/aws-scanner/README.md

 ```bash
 sudo apt install jq scrot -y
 ```
-- If the script was copied from Windows to Linux may raise a bad interpreter error due to CRLF line endings.
+- If the script was copied from Windows to Linux, it may raise a bad interpreter error due to CRLF line endings.
 ```bash
 dos2unix aws-v8.sh
 ```